The lights are dark in Cleveland Park where fans once flocked to a beloved movie palace.

 Built by Warner Bros. in Hollywood’s Golden Age, the Uptown opened on Oct.
 29, 1936 with a screening of the comedy “Cain and Mabel,” starring Clark Gable and Marion Davies.

-Designed with an art-deco style by architect John Jacob Sink, the single-screen theater was known for its balcony and giant curved screen stretching 70 feet wide by 40 feet tall.
+Designed with an art-deco style by architect John Jacob Zink, the single-screen theater was known for its balcony and giant curved screen stretching 70 feet wide by 40 feet tall.

 In 1956, it was renovated to project in 70mm Todd-AO format.
 Six years later, it was renovated again for the Cinerama format, while reducing seating from 1,364 to 964.